-Lake Man is another tourist attraction, covered with beautiful mangrove woods.
-It is located on the boundary of Tomigusuku city and is listed on Ramsar list of wetlands.
-Ramsar Convention (also known as Convention on Wetlands) is an international treaty for conservation and sustainable use of wetlands.
+The covered with beautiful mangrove woods Lake Man is another tourist attraction.
+The lake is located on the boundary of Tomigusuku city and is Ramsar-listed.
+Ramsar Convention (aka Convention on Wetlands) is an international treaty for conservation and sustainable use of wetlands.
 It is named after Ramsar city in Iran, where the Convention on Wetlands was signed in 1971.

-An interesting fact is that Naha-te, or Naha-hand/Nawate, is a type of martial art that was developed in Naha.
-Successor styles to Naha-te are Gōjū-ryū, Ryūei-ryū, Tōon-ryū and Uechi-ryū.
+An interesting fact is that Naha-te (aka Nawate) is a type of martial art that developed here.

 Port Naha cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Naha, Okinawa Island, Japan.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |ms Europa 2||06:00||19:00|